 The committees of our Board of Directors assist our Board of Directors in fulfilling its oversight role in certain areas of risks.
 Pursuant to its charter, the Audit Committee oversees the financial and reporting processes of our company and the audit of the financial statements of our company and provides assistance to our Board of Directors with respect to the oversight and integrity of the financial statements of our company, our company's compliance with legal and regulatory matters, the independent auditor's qualification and independence, and the performance of our independent auditor.
-The Audit Committee also receives reports from our Chief Compliance Officer regarding our compliance program and our Chief Information Officer regarding our cybersecurity and information technology programs.
-The Compensation Committee considers the risks that our compensation policies may have in attracting, retaining, and motivating valued employees and endeavors to assure that it is not reasonably likely that our compensation plans and policies would have a material adverse effect on our company.
+The Compensation Committee considers the risks that our compensation policies and practices may have in attracting, retaining, and motivating valued employees and endeavors to assure that it is not reasonably likely that our compensation plans and policies would have a material adverse effect on our company.
 Our Nominating and Corporate Governance Committee oversees governance-related risks, such as director independence, conflicts of interests, and management succession planning.
 In addition, our Chief Compliance Officer reports in specific instances to the Chair of the Audit Committee.
 This division of responsibilities is the most effective approach for addressing the risks facing the company, and the company's Board leadership structure supports this approach.